ekeilty17/ekeilty17.github.io/_posts/constructing-the-real-numbers-series/2023-07-02-the-language-of-arithmetic.md

 ### G&ouml;del's Incompleteness Theorem

 Is it true that $\Phi_{PA}$ is an axiomatization of $\mathbb{N}$? i.e. does $Th(\mathbb{N}) = Th(\Phi_{PA})$?
 Unfortunately, the answer is no. This was famously shown by Kurt G&ouml;del's incompleteness theorems.
-The actual statements of his theorems are quite technical, but the upshot is that $Th(\Phi_{PA}) \subset Th(\mathbb{N})$ (proper subset), and in fact there does not exist any axiomatization of $\mathbb{N}$.
+The actual statements of his theorems are quite technical, but the upshot is that $Th(\Phi_{PA}) \subset Th(\mathbb{N})$ (proper subset).
+In fact, he shows that there does not exist any axiomatization of $\mathbb{N}$.
+In one fell swoop he killed the dreams of every 20th century mathematician.
+You can read all about it in the book <a href="https://en.wikipedia.org/wiki/Logicomix" target="_blank">Logicomix</a> (I highly recommend it).

 This has some profound philosophical ramifications.
 For all intents and purposes, the Peano axioms are the foundation of modern number theory.
 This means that there exist some true statements about the natural numbers which cannot be proved.
 For example, it could be the case that the Riemann hypothesis is true and that there does not exist a proof for it.

 <br>

 To give my perspective on this.
-Typically these "true statement which has no proof" require heavy self-reference, which ultimately results in self-contradiction; similar to the statement "this statement is false".
+Typically these "true statements which have no proof" require heavy self-reference, which ultimately results in self-contradiction; similar to the statement "this statement is false".
 I have never seen an instance of a "true statement which has no proof" that is not utterly contrived and frankly a statement no one cares about.
 I conjecture that any "well-behaved" true statement which does not contain self-reference will contain a proof.
 And I believe this is the standard consensus among mathematicians.

 <br>